gmaresca/angular-mastery-workshop/exercise-application-skeleton/README.md

 ```

-Try to use `http://localhost:4200/` url in your brwoser and see what happens!
+Try to use `http://localhost:4200/` url in your browser and see what happens!

+## Todo 6: Analyze
+1. Run `npm run analyze` to see how the graph changed as we're now having two lazy loaded modules

 # Great!
 We have nice application skeleton, layout and routing with lazy loading, that's a great starting point to start developing features!